harvard-lil/capstone/README.md

 ### Logging In <a id="logging-in"></a>

-In order to access full cases, you can register for a Caselaw Access Project account on the local development server.
+`fab init_dev_db` will create a user with email `admin@example.com` and password `Password2`.

+You can create additional test users from `./manage.py shell_plus` using the same code that is used by the `init_dev_db` command, or using the web frontend on the local development server.

-Creating a new user requires access to an email verification link.
+Creating a new user through the frontend requires access to an email verification link.
 That link will be shown in the output of `fab run` or `fab run_frontend` in the following format:

 ```
 Content-Type: text/plain; charset="utf-8"